 If your operation is looking for warehousing, you have three basic options.

 - Go it alone and either build or rent a warehouse yourself.
 This by far your most expensive option.
 With this model, you pay for the building, the staffing, the equipment, the warehouse management system, and other technologies.
-If you’re actual volumes don’t match your forecasts, you can be left paying a lot of money for resources you’re not using – or scrambling to add resources to keep up.
+If your actual volumes don’t match your forecasts, you can be left paying a lot of money for resources you’re not using – or scrambling to add resources to keep up.

 - Utilize dedicated warehousing services of a 3PL.
 With this option, you pay a 3PL to fully dedicate one (or more) of its warehouses to your operation.
 Your 3PL can provide the staff, equipment and systems needed – saving you significant amounts of time and money and acquiring these yourself.